f5devcentral/f5-agility-labs-firewall/docs/class2/module2/lab1.rst

 |image95|

 ..
-NOTE:: Ensure the Edge Client is using server 192.168.1.50, the APM vip, if not use Change Server to select it and Click Connect
+NOTE:: Ensure the Edge Client is using server 192.168.1.50, the APM vip.
+If not use Change Server to select it and Click Connect

 |image96|